-Getting into the Sport: Started playing at age 5… Enjoyed team sports more than individual sports… Inspired by watching the Canada Cup growing up… Outside Interests: Attended Indiana University-Purdue University Fort Wayne (2011-14), transferred in 2015 to Western Kentucky University (major in psychological science, minor in health and nutrition)… Hobbies include cards, hacky sack, hiking, reading… Odds and Ends: Since making the national team in 2013 her first role model was Caitlin Lever because she was a phenomenal player and good to learn from…… Motto: “You live and you learn, and you learn and you live.
+Getting into the Sport: Started playing softball at age 5… Quit softball as she headed into grade 8 to focus on competitive figure skating but a coach told her she could still play when she had time so she gave it another shot… Inspired by watching the Canada Cup growing up and dreamed about one day being on the field with the players, some of who are now teammates… Outside Interests: Attended Indiana University-Purdue University Fort Wayne (2011-14), transferred in 2015 to Western Kentucky University (major in psychological science, minor in health and nutrition)… would like to pursue a career as a financial planner… Hobbies include cards, hacky sack, hiking, reading… Athlete ambassador for KidSport BC… Odds and Ends: Since making the national team in 2013 her first role model was Caitlin Lever because she was a phenomenal player and good to learn from…… Motto: “You live and you learn, and you learn and you live.
 If you ain’t learnin’ you ain’t livin’.”… Nicknames: Franky, Larry…

 Notable International Results

 Pan American Games: 2019 – SILVER; 2015 – GOLD

 WBSC World Championship: 2018 – BRONZE; 2016 – BRONZE; 2014 – 4th